Experience firsthand why so many students who learn differently are making Landmark College their first choice! Register Today

-Autism Spectrum Disorders (ASD) are a range of complex neurodevelopmental disorders characterized by impairments in social development, communication and repetitive behaviors (American Psychological Association, 1994, World Health Organization, 1994, National Institute of Neurological Disorders and Strokes-NIH, 2012).
+Autism Spectrum Disorder (ASD) includes a range of complex neurodevelopmental disorders characterized by repetitive behaviors and impairments in social development and communication (American Psychological Association, 1994, World Health Organization, 1994, National Institute of Neurological Disorders and Strokes-NIH, 2012).

 Experts estimate that 1 out of every 68 children age 8 have an ASD (Centers for Disease Control and Prevention: Autism Spectrum Disorders: Data & Statistics).
 Although in recent years there has been a dramatic increase in the number of individuals identified as having ASD, the reasons are unclear.
 Some of this increase may result from better education about the symptoms of ASD or from more accurate diagnoses of ASD.
 While some researchers are examining genes and environmental factors, other researchers are looking at possible neurological factors that may be involved.